11-12 Token House Yard, London, EC2R 7AS 02074878370 info@bararassociates.com

 A VPN is an essential component of IT security, whether you’re just starting a business or are already up and running.
 Most business interactions and transactions happen online and VPN

-The Skilled Worker route will replace the existing Tier 2 (General) route from 1st December 2020.
+The Skilled Worker route replaced the Tier 2 (General) route on 1 December 2020.
 You can access more information on this category by reading our article.
-Barar & Associates explains further the requirement pertaining to the salary below.
+Barar & Associates explains the current salary requirement below.

 Salary

-As a sponsor (ie: an employer), you must ensure that all your Skilled Worker visa holders are paid the minimum salary threshold.
-This minimum salary threshold will mainly depend on the job, as there are different salary thresholds in function of the job, the relevant skills required and on whether the worker is a new entrant.
+As a sponsor (i.e. an employer), you must ensure that all your Skilled Worker visa holders are paid at or above the applicable salary threshold.
+This threshold depends on the job/occupation code, the relevant skills required, and whether any permitted “tradeable points” apply (for example, new entrant or relevant PhD).

-Therefore, in general, the minimum salary threshold will be the higher of the below:
+Therefore, in general, the minimum salary you must pay is the higher of the below:

-Contrary to Tier 2 (General) workers, the salary for Skilled Workers cannot include allowances, pay or benefits (even if they are guaranteed), other than the guaranteed basic gross pay.
-Thus, for example, pay which cannot be guaranteed because the nature of the job means that hours fluctuate, additional pay such as shift allowance, overtime, bonus pay, whether or not guaranteed, any allowances such as accommodation or cost of living allowances cannot be added to the guaranteed basic gross pay to meet the minimum salary threshold.
+Contrary to Tier 2 (General) workers, the salary for Skilled Workers cannot include allowances, pay or benefits (even if guaranteed) other than the guaranteed basic gross pay.
+For example, pay that cannot be guaranteed because hours fluctuate, shift premia, overtime, bonus pay (whether or not guaranteed), and allowances such as accommodation or cost-of-living must not be counted towards the threshold.
+Transitional carve-out: certain guaranteed allowances may be counted where the worker previously held Tier 2 (General) with the same sponsor and is extending/settling—this is narrow and scenario-specific.

 New entrants

-Their minimum salary threshold is the higher of the below:
+Their minimum salary is the higher of the below:

 Who can be a new entrant?
-Anyone falling under one of the below situations:
+Anyone falling under one of the below situations (as defined in the Rules):

-• The applicant is under the age of 26 on the date of the application
+• The applicant is under 26 on the date of the application.

 • The job offer is a postdoctoral position in any of the following occupation codes:

-• The applicant is working towards full registration or chartered status with the relevant professional body for the job they are being sponsored for
+• The applicant is working towards full registration or chartered status with the relevant professional body for the job for which they are sponsored.

-The applicant will not qualify as a new entrant if their combined permission as a Skilled Worker, Tier 2 Migrant and/or Graduate, would exceed 4 years in total.
-This applies whether or not the 4-year period is continuous.
+The applicant will not qualify as a new entrant if their combined permission as a Skilled Worker, Tier 2 Migrant and/or Graduate would exceed 4 years in total (whether or not continuous).

-Should you wish to discuss this new Skilled Worker visa in more detail, please contact our expert team of London immigration lawyers at Barar and Associates at barar.london@bararassociates.co.uk or call us on 020 7487 8370.
+Should you wish to discuss this Skilled Worker route in more detail, please contact our expert team of London immigration lawyers at Barar & Associates at barar.london@bararassociates.co.uk or call us on 020 7487 8370.
 You can access more information about us via https://bararassociates.com/

 Share: